SerenityJS/serenity/README.md

 - Next you are now ready to build the project, since the project is coded in TypeScript, it will first need to be compiled to JavaScript before running.
 To do this, run the command `yarn build`, this command will then compile the project into JavaScript.

 - Finally you are now ready to start the Serenity server.
-To do this run the command `yarn dev`, you should then see the server starting in the console.
+First you will need to point your terminal to the devapp directory via `cd devapp`.
+Next run the command `yarn dev`, you should then see the server starting in the console.